George R. R. Martin: Relationship with fans

-Martin actively contributes to his blog, Not a Blog; in April 2018, he moved his blog from Livejournal to his own website.
+Martin actively contributes to his blog, Not a Blog.
+In April 2018, he moved his blog from Livejournal to his own website.

 Martin's official fan club is the "Brotherhood Without Banners", which has a regular posting board at the Forum of the website westeros.org, which is focused on his A Song of Ice and Fire fantasy series.
 At the annual World Science Fiction Convention every year, the Brotherhood Without Banners hosts a large, on-going hospitality suite that is open to all members of the Worldcon.

-Martin is opposed to fan fiction, which he views as copyright infringement and a bad exercise for aspiring writers in terms of developing skills in worldbuilding and character development.
+Martin has criticized writing fan fiction, which he views as a harmful exercise for aspiring professional authors in terms of developing their skills in worldbuilding and character development, and has asked to remain ignorant to fan works due to potential copyright infringement.

+Martin responded to backlash on his Not a Blog about the alleged use of generative AI art in the illustrated edition of A Feast For Crows.
+His art director and licensing developer, Raya Golden, wrote a blog post addressing the controversy, stating that they have not and never willingly would work with AI generative artists.

 Conventions

 Martin is known for his regular attendance at science fiction conventions and comics conventions, and his accessibility to fans.
 In the early 1980s, critic and writer Thomas Disch identified Martin as a member of the "Labor Day Group", writers who regularly congregated at the annual Worldcon, usually held on or around the Labor Day weekend.
 Since the early 1970s, he has also attended regional science fiction conventions; further, since 1986, Martin has participated annually in Albuquerque's smaller regional convention Bubonicon, near his New Mexico home.
 He was the Guest of Honor at the 61st World Science Fiction Convention in Toronto, held in 2003.

 In December 2016, Martin was a key speaker at the Guadalajara International Book Fair 2016 in Mexico where the author provided hints about the next two books in the series A Song of Ice and Fire.

 In 2020, Martin fulfilled his duties as "toastmaster" of the Hugo Awards.
-During the event, he mispronounced several names, including that of R. F. Kuang, which she considered a microaggression.
+During the event, he mispronounced several names, including that of R. F. Kuang.
 Martin later apologized for mispronouncing the names.